 I have no link at all with Autodesk and I do not have privileged information from them.
 The opinions provided here are only mine and based on the information that Autodesk has communicated or what we could check the app is effectively doing thanks to several users from the Spanish Fusion 360 Telegram channel.

 On the other hand, I wrote the book “Fusion 360 con ejemplos y ejercicios prácticos“, first book in Spanish about Fusion 360 published early in 2020 and this made me get into details with these license differences.
-I also provide in-person training courses and online and in-person private lessons about all areas of the tool.
+I also provide in-person and online training courses and online and in-person private lessons about all areas of the tool.